alenita23/rsschool-cv/cv.md

 ***
 ## **About Me**
+Before the maternity leave my field of activity was Foreign trade.
+But now my goal is to try myself in completely new profession, Frond-End Developer, as I feel I could fulfil my potential here and there is no limits for development and growth in this field.
 ### Key features:
 * responsible, honest
 * self-motivated
 * keen to learn new things and work on challenging tasks
 ***
 ## **Skills**
 * HTML5